Most of daily turnover at Baku Stock Exchange accounts for CBA notes

 By Trend

-Most of the transactions accounted for the placement of notes of the Central Bank of Azerbaijan (CBA) and amounted to about 23.6 million manats.
-The transactions were concluded at a price varying within 94.2804-94.5300 manats per note.
+Most of the transactions accounted for the placement of notes of the Central Bank of Azerbaijan (CBA) and amounted to about 199 million manats.
+The transactions were concluded at a price of 99.4966 manats per note.

-The transactions on bonds in the secondary market accounted for 6.73 million manats.
-During the day, deals were concluded on the US dollar bonds of Azerbaijan’s state oil company SOCAR ($15,400 – 26,300 manats) and on manat bonds of the Ministry of Finance of Azerbaijan (6,700 manats).
+The transactions on bonds in the secondary market accounted for 150.6 million manats.
+During the day, deals were concluded on the US dollar bonds of Azerbaijan’s state oil company SOCAR ($8,800).